Adaptable TeaStore: Adaptable TeaStore

-Incoming traffic towards the WebUI increases significantly due to a DDoS attack.
-The adaptations include deploying circuit breakers between services to prevent cascading failures, switch Auth service to a more restrictive mode with additional verification, the Recommender switching to low-power mode, and Local Cache services activating to reduce external service dependencies.
+\paragraph{Malicious Traffic Increase} Incoming traffic towards the WebUI increases significantly due to a DDoS attack.
+The adaptations include deploying circuit breakers between services to prevent cascading failures, switch Authentication service to a more restrictive mode with additional verification, the Recommender switching to Low-power mode, and Local Cache services activating to reduce remote/external dependencies.